 In the how to ease to lower back pain naturally article we gave you a great overview of the methods you can use to alleviate your back pain, and in this articles we will dive into specific herniated disc exercises that you can do at home.

 Disc herniation most commonly occurs in the lower back (lumbar spine) and involves the displacement of disc material beyond the inter-vertebral disc space.

-When the disk herniates, it can press on the spinal cord or spinal nerves, resulting in symptoms, including disabling back pain and other associated symptoms that can make everyday activities difficult to perform.
+Furthermore, these discs (intervertebral discs) between the vertebrae, have a gel-like material inside (called a nucleus pulposus).
+A herniated disc is when that gel-like material ruptures through the outer layer of disc, and can press on the spinal cord or spinal nerves, resulting in symptoms, including disabling back pain and other associated symptoms that can make everyday activities difficult to perform.

 According to a study published in BMJ Open, therapeutic exercise is an effective option for relieving pain and improving function in individuals with symptomatic lumbar disc herniation.